The Duke of Edinburgh Award is an internationally recognized award system for youth aged 14 – 25. The award is divided into three levels:

 4. Adventurous Journey

-At the Gold Level, there is one extra section called the Residential Project
+At the Gold Level, there is one extra section called the Gold Project

-The Residential Project asks you to spend five days in a new place with new people.
+The Gold Project asks you to spend five days in a new place with new people.
 Examples include academic exchanges, language immersions, youth conferences, etc.

 How to get started